BuddyForms/BuddyForms-Pods/readme.txt

 Find all information under: https://themekraft.com/products/buddyforms-pods/

 == Changelog ==
+= 1.0.3 - 20 Feb 2020 =
+* Added requirement check for Pods and BuddyForms.
+* Fixed a name collision with other BF add-on.
+* Code improved.

 = 1.0.2 - 11 Feb 2020 =
 * Fixed the save issue.
 * Fixed the validation of the fields.